 I had a delicious meal of Weiner schnitzel with fries, cranberry sauce and a side salad.
-I wished I had seen the portion sizes beforehand though as when it arrived, it was huge.
-I had two massive pieces of schnitzel and it could have fed two people.
+The portion sizes were huge and I wished knew beforehand as I wouldn’t have ordered so much.
+There were two massive pieces of schnitzel and it could have two people.
 I did try and eat both of them but unfortunately, I was not successful!

 - Book your lunch at the St Georgenberg Monastery before you arrive, as it gets really busy and you don’t want to miss out on the great food.

 Overview of the hiking track to St Georgenberg Monastery

 After you have paid your small fee, you will take a hiking trail through the forest for around 10-15 minutes before arriving at the gorge.
 The hiking trail through the Wolfsklamm gorge leads over wooden steps, ridges and rocky canyons with some areas much steeper than others.

 However, the views of the cascading waterfalls and the emerald green water rushing through definitely makes everything worthwhile.
 Make sure you stop off at the viewing deck above one of the waterfalls and take it all in, even just for 5mins.

 Be careful and make sure to wear good hiking shoes or boots as there are some parts of the hiking trail that are slippy from the moist.

 Just as you come up out of the gorge, if you look up you are greeted with an amazing view of St Georgenberg Monastery perched on a clifftop.
 You have roughly reached the halfway point.